anomepani/anomepani.github.io/README.md

 ```

-## Create a Modern Site In SharePoint Online Using REST API
+## Create a Modern Site In SharePoint Online,2019 Using REST API

 ## As we have created Communication sites using REST API In SharePoint Online, We can create Modern Site In SharePoint Online using REST API.